 What You Will Do:

-- Train, supervise, and mentor staff and volunteers to foster professional development of the team in the substance and practice of law consistent with CDP’s unique model;
+· Supervise, mentor, and collaborate with staff and volunteers to foster professional development of the team in the substance and practice of law consistent with CDP’s unique model;

 Who You Are:

-- You enjoy and are experienced in working with and leading diverse teams.
+· You enjoy and are experienced in working with and leading diverse teams in a collaborative model that uplifts all voices on the team and prioritizes professional development.
 You are skilled in bringing together various individuals and perspectives to arrive at consensus.
 You are able to work with individuals from various cultural and professional backgrounds;